 Before there was “Let’s Rise”, “Come Together” or “Love This Team”, there was “Hustle and Heart” – the mantra of the 2010 and 2011 Toronto Blue Jays.

-If feels more like ten years ago, but in actuality the campaign was released seven years ago by Toronto marketing company By the Booth Creative.
+If feels more like ten years ago, but in actuality the campaign was released seven years ago by the Toronto Blue Jays and Kevin Foley of “Project 10”.
 It was their task to build hype and make the Toronto Blue Jays look and feel like a contender.

 The spots were voiced by Toronto rapper Saukrates – longtime voice of the Toronto Blue Jays.
 He also narrated a weekly Sportsnet feature on the Blue Jays called “The Season”.